RasWinIste/RasWinIste/README.md

 ### About Me

-I'm a IT student passionate about backend technologies.
+I'm a CS student passionate about backend technologies.
 I love learning new things and try new technology.
 My goal is to improve myself everyday.

 ### 🌱 What I'm Learning